nuxt-community/pwa-module/README.md

 </a>
 </p>

-> Progressive Web Apps (PWA) are reliable, fast,and engaging, although there are many things that can take a PWA from a baseline to exemplary experience. ([learn more](https://developers.google.com/web/progressive-web-apps))
+> Progressive Web Apps (PWA) are reliable, fast, and engaging, although there are many things that can take a PWA from a baseline to exemplary experience. ([learn more](https://developers.google.com/web/progressive-web-apps))

 Using Nuxt PWA you can supercharge your current or next Nuxt project with a heavily tested, updated and stable PWA solution and zero-config!